sujith283/Mini_RAG_Assesment_Test_For_Predusk/README.md

 - Groq API free tier has request/token rate limits — check your account
 - Cohere rerank credits may be limited
 - PyPDF2 PDF extraction is basic; replace with pdfplumber for better results
+- Add custom namespace for each user in Pinecone
 - Demo project — add auth & persistence for production use

 ## 🔗 API Documentation